USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch06_req_lib.md

 Each CMAQ data file has internal file descriptions that contain the file type, the file start date and time, the file time step, the grid and coordinate descriptions, and a set of descriptions for the set of variables contained within the file (i.e., names, units specifications, and text descriptions).
 Some of the elements in a file description, such as the dates and times for file creation and update and the name of the program that created the file, are maintained automatically by the I/O API.
 The remainder of the descriptive information must be provided at the time of file creation.

 All files manipulated by the I/O API may have multiple variables and multiple layers.
 Each file also has a time-step structure that is shared by all of its variables.
-There are three kinds of time-step structure supported ([Table 6‑1](#Table6-1)).
+There are three kinds of time-step structures supported ([Table 6‑1](#Table6-1)).
 Within a file, all the variables are data arrays with the same dimensions, number of layers, and data structure type, although possibly different basic types (e.g., gridded and boundary variables cannot be mixed within the same file, but real and integer variables can).
 The data type structures that are supported are listed in [Table 6‑2](#Table6-2).
 GRDDED3 and BNDARY3 are the most prevalent file types in a CMAQ simulation.
-Magic number is an indicator associated with the files type.
+Magic number is an indicator associated with the file's type.

 <a id=Table6-1></a>